 One of the key differences is that C++ has no automatic garbage collection, meaning that you have to manually allocate and de-allocate memory in your programs.
 C# handles memory management automatically with a garbage collector.
 C++ does not warn the users if there are any errors before compilation when the syntax is followed.
 C# warns users about compiler errors.

 Comparing C++ vs C#

 Although they share a common ancestor, C++ and C# have become very different languages.
-As stated earlier, C# is a higher-level language compared to C++ or C. It was designed to help create applications faster than a lower-level language.
+As stated earlier, C# is a higher-level language compared to C++ or C. Keep reading to learn more about their applications, performance, and what makes each language popular.

-While that would make the program go faster, the actual coding will take a lot longer than it would with a high-level language.
-High-level languages like C# are designed to reduce coding time by abstracting away a lot of under the hood processes.
+High-level languages like C# are designed to reduce coding time by abstracting away a lot of under-the-hood processes.
 So if you need real-time number-crunching done faster, C++ is the way to go.
 If you need to assemble something quickly, go with C#.

-Now that we know the difference between C sharp vs C++, which should we learn first?
+Now that you know the difference between C#vs C++, which should you learn first?
 C# is generally considered an easier language to learn over C++, due to its higher-level status and the user-friendliness of the .NET framework.